Children's Readings

 Both of them never forgot that night and that visit.
 For then on, Christmas at Larry's house was one of the most anticipated moments of the year for both boys.

 When people have an event together, they can ignore each other.
 But when they overcome their anger and hurt, they can have a joyful party.
-God wants us to overcome our anger and hurt; he wants us to join him in a joyful celebrate.
+God wants us to overcome our anger and hurt; he wants us to join him in a joyful celebration.
 Christmas is a joyful time.
 Let us not forget the God, one who made it such a special time.

 Bridging Question: Have you ever really wanted something, only to find it wasn't really that special?
 What happened?